| So

 we observe a group of very energetic game-goers cruise through the station

-- Wait until 7:15 for the restaurant in
+on the train headed into Genova.
+Wait until 7:15 for the restaurant in

 Vernazza to open.
 Once at a table, we order a bottle of the local wine,